SepehrSYeganeh/Econophysics/README.md

-# Econophysics Course Assignments - Fall 2024
+# Econophysics - Fall 2024
+Assignments and reports.